Shop Heating Options

-For the first couple of days of my research period I became convinced that infrared was the only way to go.
+For the first couple of days of researching shop heating options I became convinced that infrared was the only way to go.
 It has an enclosed combustion chamber, makes very little noise, and doesn’t blow any air around the shop.
 They can be powered by electric or gas.
 The infrared energy, just like the sun, is unique in that it warms objects and bodies instead of warming the air.
 In fact, you can stand in front of one of these just after turning it on and immediately feel the heat on your skin.
 But the more research I did, the more I realized that this might not be the best option for me.
 First, the tubes are large and have to cover a fairly significant area of the shop to be effective.
 Second, this type of heat can result in hot and cold spots.
 At least while it’s bringing the room up to temperature, you could easily end up with a hot face and cold feet.
 But those who have these units installed seem to really love them, so your mileage may vary.
 Thank you Doug Lawrence for the use of your picture.

 Pellet or Wood Stove

 This is probably the most old school of our shop heating options.
 You simply drop a big old oven in the shop and start burning stuff.
 These things can really crank out the heat but you do have to keep stocked up on fuel and if you are concerned about kids or pets, this could be a big safety issue.
 Also, there could be insurance and code ramifications of installing something like this in a residential garage space.
 Thank you Kevin Culver for the use of your picture.